Having a guarantor can be your spring board into the property market

 - Even with a deposit other costs like stamp duty and legal fees means there just isn’t enough money left to get you into your new home.

 Arranging a good loan with a guarantor is a complex task and you really must have professional advice – anyone who tells you otherwise lacks experience.
-You, your partner and your parents all have different needs and so you want a product that is going to be the best solution for all concerned.
-Bank employees and some brokers only offer one solution where as we have maybe a dozen or more to choose from.
+You, your partner and your parents all have different expectations and so you want a product that is going to be the best solution for all concerned.
+Bank employees and some brokers only offer one solution where as we have several to choose from.

 Not all lenders accept guarantors and some lenders offer guarantees that are outrageously bad for your parent.

-Getting a home loan with a guarantor is quite straight forward but we believe it is important that the loan is right for the guarantor as well as the borrower.
-This is not always the case and so it is vitally important that your parents realise the legal implications of being a guarantor and in fact most lenders insist that they obtain legal advice.
+It is vitally important that your parents realise the legal implications of being a guarantor and in fact most lenders insist that they obtain independent legal and financial advice.
 But before they call the lawyer please don’t hesitate to have your parents talk to Andrew, our Head Broker at Peach and a parent with personal experience as a guarantor he really understands all sides of this discussion.

 If you think a guarantee is no big deal then think again

-Offering a guarantee to help your children can be a richly rewarding experience … or the start of a nightmare – get it right with our help
+Offering a guarantee to help your children can be a richly rewarding experience … but get it right with our help